cuspaceflight/aquila-avionics/firmware/README.md

 * individual_sensor_tests - a small program for each sensor, used to test protocols
 * inertial_calibration - calculates two-point calibrations for accelerometers and gyroscopes by having you hold the board in different orientations
 * sensor_dump - reads all sensors using aquila_interface and prints their values to serial

+#### HIL Testing
+To run an HIL test on the flight computer with imitated sensor readings from a simulated flight, uncomment the indicated line at the top of `aquila_flight.ino`.
+The "liftoff" will occur automatically 30 seconds after startup, so make sure to issue the "unlock" command within this time.